-Back pain can be dispiriting, specifically chronic lower back pain that has been around more than three months.
+Back pain can be tormenting, particularly chronic lower back pain that has been around more than three months.
 New Roads Chiropractic Center sees this every day.
 Every New Roads chiropractic back pain patient deals with it differently.
 Some will exercise more.
 Some will eat more.
 Some will sit more.
 Some will turn to anti-depressant drugs.
-New Roads Chiropractic Center offers a chiropractic treatment plan to relieve the pain, thereby reducing the requirement for anti-depressant drugs. ("How long will it take?" is often a question.
-The answer: possibly faster than you might believe.)
-But if you take anti-depressants, take comfort in knowing that you aren't the only one.
+New Roads Chiropractic Center offers a chiropractic treatment plan to lessen the pain, thereby reducing the want for anti-depressant drugs. ("How long will it take?" is often a question.
+The answer: possibly quicker than you think is possible.)
+But if you take anti-depressants, take some solace in knowing that you aren't alone.
 Read on…

 A lot of people in New Roads are taking anti-depressants as if they were candy.
-One report states that Americans’ are using them in an increasing number.
+One report tells us that Americans’ are utilizing anti-depressants in an increasing number.
 (1,5) 27 million in 2005!
 (2) More women than men take them.
 (5) But many take them for minor complaints of depression and trouble coping with everyday issues without understanding the more major risks associated with their use.
-(1) Now, New Roads Chiropractic Center is absolutely NOT advising anyone to take themselves off any medication.
+(1) Now, New Roads Chiropractic Center is without a doubt NOT advising anyone to take themselves off any medication.
 We just want to share research findings and present some healthy approaches to dealing with New Roads anti-depressant use.

 So if you take antidepressants or know someone else in New Roads who does, New Roads Chiropractic Center urges you to note the following hazard to your health.